Third-Party Tested ≥98% HPLC Purity — USA Shipped

 What research has been done on Snap-8?

 Studies published in the International Journal of Cosmetic Science demonstrated that Snap-8 reduced wrinkle depth by up to 63% in clinical evaluations of topical formulations.
-In-vitro research showed dose-dependent inhibition of catecholamine release from chromaffin cells.
-Comparative studies have positioned Snap-8 as an extension of Argireline (acetyl hexapeptide-3), with the additional two amino acids providing enhanced receptor binding affinity.
+In-vitro research showed concentration-dependent inhibition of catecholamine release from chromaffin cells.
+Comparative studies have positioned Snap-8 as an extension of Argireline (acetyl hexapeptide-3), with the additional two amino acids providing modulated receptor binding affinity.

 How does Snap-8 compare to Argireline (Acetyl Hexapeptide-3)?